Muthukumar-Subramaniam/server-hub/setup-home-lab-on-vmware-workstation.md

-# VMware Workstation based Home Lab Setup on Windows
+# VMware-Workstation based Home-Lab Setup on Windows-PC

 This guide walks you through setting up a fully functional VM provisioning lab using VMware Workstation and tools from the [server-hub](https://github.com/Muthukumar-Subramaniam/server-hub) repository.